 The key to optimizing the supply chain is considering the big picture, from start to finish, rather than concentrating on improving each disparate part.
 Supply chain optimization is balancing the overall operation, making all the functions work together for better efficiency.

 The transparency and interconnected nature of the internet has given rise to a new brand of consumer, one who is more incentivized by fair labor and responsible sourcing than seduced by brand names.
-The sense of global responsibility gave rise to socially conscious brands like Patagonia and Toms, and forced big business to embrace sweeping changes.
+The sense of global responsibility gave rise to socially conscious brands like Patagonia and Toms, and forced big business to embrace sweeping changes in their supply chain strategy.

 The trend toward expectations of fair trade, sustainability, and ethical sourcing from manufacturing to delivery is unlikely to abate as younger consumers age.
 Companies need to adopt the social commitments common to their consumer base in order to ensure competitive advantage and long-term success.